Vowel harmony: Korean

-Note that the vowel harmony does not spread to subsequent morphemes, such as the polite ending 요 [jo], which uses a +RTR vowel, but occurs the same on words that take the +RTR tense marker.
+Note that the vowel harmony does not spread to subsequent morphemes, such as the polite ending 요 /[jo]/, which uses a +RTR vowel, but occurs the same on words that take the +RTR tense marker.

 Persian

-Persian is a language which includes various types of regressive and progressive vowel harmony in different words and expressions.
+Persian exhibits various types of regressive and progressive vowel harmony in different words and expressions.

-In Persian, progressive vowel harmony only applies to prepositions/post-positions when attached to pronouns.
+In Persian, progressive vowel harmony applies only to prepositions/postpositions when they are attached to pronouns.